Jayesh-Khalane/Turtle-Bot-based-Swarm/README.md

 1. **Sensing:** Each TurtleBot uses 2D LiDAR sensors to scan the environment within a 120-degree field.
 2. **Detection:** The algorithm differentiates between other TurtleBots and obstacles based on sensor data.

-       Following points are not included in the lidar_data_processor.py code for that please checkout community.py
+   \n\nFollowing points are not included in the lidar_data_processor.py code for that please checkout community.py
 4. **Aggregation:** Continuously monitors and estimates the positions of individual robots, enabling swarm behavior.
 5. **Collision Avoidance:** Ensures that robots avoid obstacles and each other to maintain smooth operation.